FREE GROCERY GUIDE

 If you haven't already, it's important to incorporate strength training into your exercise program.
 Strength training helps to build muscle, boost metabolism, and burn fat.
 It also improves bone density and hormonal health.

-Why less cardio?
-When done too much at too high of an intensity, excessive cardio can trigger a stress response that floods the body with stress hormones like cortisol and adrenaline.
+Excessive cardio, when done too often at too high an intensity, can trigger a stress response that floods the body with stress hormones like cortisol and adrenaline.
 This can trigger a chain reaction leading to increased symptoms, blood sugar imbalance, fat storage, or an exercise-induced autoimmune flare.

-Less cardio does not mean NO cardio, but for cardio junkies, you may need to cut back on the duration, intensity, or frequency of your cardio workouts.
+Less cardio does not mean NO cardio, but for cardio junkies, you may find that you feel better by cutting back on the duration, intensity, or frequency of your cardio workouts.
 Incorporating extra recovery days or trading cardio for strength workouts can all lead to more positive results.

-If you are suffering from a thyroid or adrenal condition, You may also find you benefit more from a different type of cardio than what you've been doing.
+If you suffer from a thyroid or adrenal condition, you may also find that you benefit more from a different type of cardio than what you've been doing.

 Watkins touts the benefits of interval training but warns that High-Intensity Interval Training (HIIT) might be too much for you in the early stages.
 You may find you benefit from interval training at a lower intensity.
 If HIIT is too much for you, look for MIIT (medium-intensity interval training) or LIIT (low-intensity interval training) workouts, like those in the Thyroid-friendly Workout Kit.